garazdawi/erlang.github.io/_posts/2018-6-11-Interpreter-Optimizations.md

       exit(1);
     }

-It would seem that [pie] always places code in segments > 4GB so we can just check where it put main in a small test program.
+It would seem that [position-independent executable] always places code in segments > 4GB so we can just check where it put main in a small test program.

 Packing arguments into the instruction word is possible for a significant amount of instructions which reduced loaded code size and in turn increased performance.